From a master biographer, the life story of the daring French aviator who became one of the twentieth century’s most beloved authors

 In this definitive biography, Pulitzer Prize winner Stacy Schiff reveals an intrepid and unconventional life that rivals the best adventure stories.

-STACY SCHIFF is the author of Vera (Mrs. Vladimir Nabokov), which won the 2000 Pulitzer Prize for biography and Saint-Exupéry: A Biography, which was a finalist for the 1995 Pulitzer Prize.
-She has received fellowships from the Guggenheim Foundation and… More about Stacy Schiff
+Stacy Schiff is the author of Vera (Mrs. Vladimir Nabokov), which won the 2000 Pulitzer Prize for biography, and Saint-Exupéry: A Biography, which was a finalist for the 1995 Pulitzer Prize.
+Her most recent books include Cleopatra: A Life and The Witches: Salem,… More about Stacy Schiff

 Published by Knopf Jul 27, 2011| 522 Pages| ISBN 9780307798398